-Some marketers might have an unhealthy obsession with metrics -- they track too many of them.
-Maybe we think we can prove any marketing campaign is producing results if there’s a eye-catching percentage by its name.
+Some of us marketers have an unhealthy obsession with YouTube analytics — we track too many of them.
+Maybe we think we can prove any video marketing campaign is producing results if there’s an eye-catching percentage by its name.
 But, deep down, we all know that some metrics are more revealing than others.

-There are a ton of KPIs that provide minimal insights.
+There are a ton of KPIs we can look at that provide minimal insights.
 Fortunately, though, we created this guide to help you navigate YouTube Analytics and measure the metrics that actually matter.
-It’ll save you from drowning in the sea of analytics that most marketers only have a lifebuoy in, helping you not only stay afloat, but swim safely to land.
+It’ll save you from drowning in the sea of analytics that most marketers only have a lifebuoy in, helping you not only stay afloat but swim safely to land.

 Read on to learn about the YouTube metrics that actually matter, and how they’ll enhance your video strategy.

 YouTube Analytics: The 15 Metrics That Actually Matter

 Watch time is the total amount of minutes viewers have spent watching your videos.
 It’s a key metric because YouTube elevates videos and channels with higher watch times in their search results and recommendations section.
 YouTube does this because the more watch time a video has, the more engaging their algorithm presumes it is.

 In the Watch time report, you can see the amount of watch time your videos have accumulated.
 You can also rank each of your videos by watch time and group your videos by themes, styles, and lengths to determine your most engaging types of videos.